 Click on each image to see it larger and for additional information.

 The Great Texas Pecan Candy Co. is my second favorite place to stop for food.
 It isn't a dine-in shop, but the sweet gentleman behind the counter is very generous when handing out samples.
 You have to try the Pecan Roca Toffee!!
 It's my top choice and one of my favorite items to give as a Christmas gift.
 Friends and family go nuts for the stuff.
 The store also sells various flavored nuts, seasoned popcorn, pralines, brittle, and more.
-I'd suggest sampling until you determine your favorites, then purchase one of the containers that holds 3 varieties of your choice.
+I'd suggest sampling to determine your favorites, then purchase the container that holds 3 varieties of your choice.

 3. Check out the Famous Water Tower